General Course Description

 Why Play This Course

-A well-kept course that is golfer friendly and accessible to players of all skill levels.
-It’s an attractive well-cared-for course in a rural setting with very friendly and accommodating staff.
+It’s an attractive course in a rural setting with very friendly and accommodating staff.
+It has some interesting holes and is accessible to players of multiple skill levels.
+All at a very good price.
 If you are in the area, or need a break while driving I-84, its a nice way to spend 60 to 90 minutes.

 General